Who I work with

 My role is to support you in making sense of your experiences, gaining deeper insight into yourself and moving towards a more meaningful and fulfilling life.

-My approach As an integrative psychotherapist, I draw on evidence-based approaches to shape therapy around you, your experiences and your needs, depending on what feels most helpful for where you are now.
+As an integrative psychotherapist, I draw on evidence-based approaches to shape therapy around you, your experiences and your needs, depending on what feels most helpful for where you are now.
 Rather than working from a single theoretical model, I weave together different frameworks to build a fuller, more nuanced understanding of the patterns that may be showing up in your thoughts, feelings and relationships.

 My work is fundamentally relational.
 I believe that the quality of the therapeutic relationship is at the heart of meaningful work, and I bring genuine warmth and curiosity to every session, meeting you where you are and at a pace that feels right for you.